ProjectOpenOrbit/.github/profile/README.md

 No copyrighted material will be provided here.

-## "But the packets are encrypted"?!
+## "But the packets are encrypted?!"

 Using several tools, the protocol can be dissected, thus enabling us to generate the necessary netcode.
 We are already working on a pipeline that can accomplish this.